tacocatCLAUS/gptp/README.md

 ## 🔍 About

-GPTPʀᴏᴍᴘᴛꜱ is a comprehensive and diverse resource for Chat GPT prompts, boasting an extensive collection of prompts that cover a broad range of topics and use cases.
+GPTPʀᴏᴍᴘᴛꜱ is a comprehensive and diverse resource for Chat GPT prompts collected by [**CLAUS**](https://claus.rf.gd), boasting an extensive collection of prompts that cover a broad range of topics and use cases.
 Whether you want to jailbreak GPT, generate code, or simply have fun with a lot of prompts, GPTPʀᴏᴍᴘꜱ can provide you with a wealth of prompts to choose from.

 ## ⚙️ Getting Started